Trey Edmunds

-Ferrell "Trey" Edmunds III (born December 30, 1994) is an American football running back who is a free agent.
-He played college football at Virginia Tech and Maryland and signed with the New Orleans Saints as an undrafted free agent in 2017.
+Ferrell "Trey" Edmunds III (born December 30, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and Maryland Terrapins and signed with the New Orleans Saints as an undrafted free agent in 2017.

-Early years
+Early life

 Edmunds attended and played high school football at Dan River High School.
 Over three seasons, Trey started both ways as a running back and linebacker.
 He rushed for a career 2,596 yards and 33 touchdowns on 283 carries, which accounted for 61.5 percent of Dan River's offense.
 On defense, he also recorded 143 tackles, two sacks, four interceptions (two returned for touchdowns), two forced fumbles, and a fumble recovery as a senior.
 Trey Edmunds also excelled outside of football, winning the 200-meter dash state title in track and scoring over 1,000 career points for his basketball team.
-Trey was a 4-star recruit and chose to play football at Virginia Tech over offers from Maryland, Virginia, Florida State, Texas Tech, Oklahoma State, North Carolina, South Carolina, and Vanderbilt.
+Trey was a 4-star recruit and chose to play football at Virginia Tech over numerous Power 5 offers.